nvim-neorg/neorg/ROADMAP.md

     - [ ] Provide a written tutorial on how to get started with Neorg.
     - [ ] Provided a tutorial on how to develop for Neorg (modules, events, etc.).
 - [ ] Provide a dropdown in the wiki which will display a module's entire configuration as a lua snippet.

+### Calendar

+The calendar is a planned sophisticated and flexible tool for selecting a date.
+While it sounds rather trivial, the calendar is the main user interaction for any date related operation.
+Because of this, there are many components to a calendar.

+At its core the calendar is simply supposed to allow the user to select a date.
+This is such a vast concept however that the calendar should be able to handle a variety of situations/contexts.

+#### Context Switching

+Depending on the preferred context, the calendar should be able to work in four major views - `DAILY`, `WEEKLY`, `MONTHLY` and `YEARLY`.
+Each mode has a different layout fit for the task at hand, and displays varying amounts of information based on said view.

+- The daily view displays only the current day, but allows you to quickly select an hour in that day.
+  Moving left or right moves one hour forward or backward, respectively.
+  The view is vertical, meaning an hour takes up a horizontal bar and they are stacked top to bottom starting from midnight.
+- The weekly view displays all 7 days of the week.
+Moving forwards or backwards moves one day forward or backward, respectively.
+This view is also vertical, where each day takes up a single bar of the view.
+- The monthly view shows all days of the month in a horizontally rendered fashion.
+  It is the default mode if none is specified.
+- The yearly view is meant to summarize more than it is supposed to serve any function.
+  The details of this view have not yet been fully drawn out.

+As with all things Neorg, other modules should be free to create their own views via an API.
+Apart from just creating views, any module should be free to add "custom data" to the view, which the view should be able to handle appropriately through a set of default API functions.
+An example of this may be the GTD module, which could display all the tasks for a day in the daily view, or it could highlight a day as red in the monthly view if there are urgent tasks that have not been yet completed.

+#### Keybinds

+The user experience comes first - the keybinds should be as close as possible to vim, with slight deviations if the keybinds hinder the "mnemonic" keybind model, where a sequence of words (e.g. `delete around word`) can be converted to a set of keybinds (`daw`).

 # Cross-Compatibility